Get a Jump on College - While You’re Still in High School!

 When can I take my college classes?

 You may take your classes whenever your high school class schedule will allow, during the day or evening.
-RSU offers hundreds of classes at convenient times during the day or evening on our campuses in Claremore, Bartlesville and Pryor.
-RSU also offers many classes on-site at Bartlesville High School.
+RSU offers classes at convenient times during the day or evening on our campuses in Claremore, Bartlesville and Pryor.

 Can I take classes online?

-Yes, you may complete your classes entirely via the Internet through the RSU Online Program, which offers hundreds of classes each semester.
+Yes, you may complete your classes entirely via the Internet through the RSU Online Program.
 Remember, online classes are just as challenging (if not more so) than regular “in-person” classes.
-RSU is recognized as a leader in online education in Oklahoma and across the nation.
-RSU was the first public university to offer bachelor and associate degrees entirely online.

 Will my classes transfer to another college or university?

-The classes you complete through the RSU Concurrent Enrollment Program for High School Students will count toward your requirements at Rogers State University or will transfer to any college or university in Oklahoma (and most out-of-state institutions.)
+The classes you complete through the RSU Concurrent Enrollment Program will count toward your requirements at Rogers State University or will transfer to any public college or university in Oklahoma (and most private and out-of-state institutions.)

-To get more information about the RSU Concurrent Enrollment Program for High School Students, or to apply for admission to the program, call or visit one of the Enrollment Centers at our three campuses.
+To get more information about the RSU Concurrent Enrollment Program, or to apply for admission, call or visit one of the Enrollment Centers at our three campuses.